Rates and inflation on upwards trajectory

-“Microeconomic reform must also be a focus, for example, the Federal Government can work to reduce the cost of creating new homes by tackling issues like land supply, regulation and the tax burden on new home building,” Ms Wawn said.
+“Microeconomic reform must also be a focus, for example, the federal government can work to reduce the cost of creating new homes by tackling issues like land supply, regulation and the tax burden on new home building,” she said.

-Head of consumer research at Finder, Graham Cooke, said that the cash rate hike will cost the average Aussie homeowner nearly $2000 over the course of a year.
+Head of consumer research at Finder, Graham Cooke, said the cash rate hike will cost the average Aussie homeowner nearly $2,000 over the course of a year.

 “The past few years have seen a huge number of buyers flood into the market, with rock-bottom interest rates, those days are certainly over.”

-A Finder nationally representative survey of 688 workers found close to three in four, or 71 per cent, feel they are underpaid.
+A Finder nationally representative survey of 688 workers found close to three in four workers (71 per cent) feel they are underpaid.

-A third, or 33 per cent, believe they should be paid more for their work, while a further 31 per cent believe their wage should increase due to inflation.
+A third (33 per cent) believe they should be paid more for their work, while a further 31 per cent believe their wage should increase due to inflation.